Important Restrictions to the Use of Harvard Business School and Harvard Business Publishing in Courses

-Harvard Business School Press articles can no longer be assigned as course material.
+Harvard Business School, and Harvard Business Publishing, including Harvard Business Review materials (articles, cases, chapters, etc.) can no longer be assigned as course material.
 Students will need to purchase articles through MBS Direct.
-Affected publications are:

-Due to publisher's restrictions, faculty cannot assign articles from Harvard Business Review, Harvard Management Update and Harvard Management Communication (found in the Business Source Complete database) to students as course material beginning Summer 2009.
-Faculty cannot request articles from these publications via E-Reserves or place them in Reserved Readings.
-Students must purchase assigned articles from Harvard Business School Press though MBS Direct.
+Due to publisher's restrictions, faculty/directors cannot assign articles from Harvard Business Review, Harvard Management Update and Harvard Management Communication (found in the Business Source Complete database), as well as anything published by Harvard Business School or Harvard Business Publishing, to students as course material.
+Faculty cannot request articles from these publications via eReserves or place them in Reserved Readings.
+Faculty/directors can sign up for a free Harvard Business Publishing for Educators account to review ways to make materials available for the students to purchase.

 Visit Ask a Librarian for assistance locating similar materials from alternate publications.